patricktjel/software_science/program_verification/ss_program_verification/readme.md

 ##What to do
 Run the program using the commands above (and instructions below)
 ##What to inspect/questions
-Wether our output is right, and especially of the output for (basic) loops is correct.
+Whether our output is right, and especially of the output for (basic) loops (Example 2 and 3) is correct.
-We would also like to know how complex the programs that  we have to be able to handle can be, right now there are still some serious limitations.
-Lastly, can you run the jar using the provided instructions?
+Whether our SSA strategy for ITE blocks is correct (Example_4, Example_6) and DocBlock on line 203-216 of main.java

 ##What do we support
 It's Java code with a few additions/limitations;